 2. Brainstorm separately before beginning to write.

-Jotting down random thoughts—no matter how jumbled—can help release a log jam of words and phrases.
+Writer’s block often hits when your child sits down to the blank paper before giving serious thought to the topic.
+Jotting down random ideas—no matter how jumbled—can help release a log jam of words and phrases.
 Encourage your kids to brainstorm before beginning any writing assignment.

 3. Set parameters for the assignment.

 Few children find it freeing to hear: “Write about whatever you want.”
 The vastness of total choice can overwhelm even the most eager writer, so establish some boundaries for the assignment.
 For example: